 Find Cheap Homeowners Insurance Quotes in Your Area

-Airbnb insurance comes in two forms of coverage that protect its hosts from damages: Host Protection insurance and the Host Guarantee.
-Host Protection insurance acts like a liability policy by covering the costs of injury or property damage claims made against you by third parties, while the Host Guarantee can cover damages that guests inflict on your own property.
+Airbnb has two types of insurance for hosts: Host Protection Insurance and Host Guarantee.
+Host Protection Insurance is a liability policy that covers injury or property damage claims made against you by third parties, while Host Guarantee covers damage inflicted on your property by guests.

-Additionally, your existing renters or homeowners insurance can also protect your property from damages related to Airbnb or other home-sharing services.
-However, coverage is often only allowed as long as you're only renting your property occasionally — a period that is often defined by each insurer differently.
+Additionally, your existing renters or homeowners insurance might also protect your property from damage related to Airbnb or other home-sharing services.
+However, coverage often applies only as long as you're renting your property just occasionally — a term that may be defined differently by different insurers.

 What does Airbnb's insurance cover?

-Airbnb's liability insurance extends its protection anywhere associated with your property, such as your apartment building's lobby.
+Airbnb's liability insurance extends to all areas associated with your property, such as your apartment building's lobby.
 It also applies to automobiles and mobile homes if they are listed on Airbnb's website as accommodations.

 When does AirBnb's insurance cover your property?

-Airbnb's Host Guarantee covers damage that guests staying on your property cause to your own belongings for up to $1 million.
-This agreement, unlike the Host Protection Insurance, isn't a form of insurance — although it has some similarities to regular personal property coverage.
+Airbnb's Host Guarantee covers damage to your belongings caused by guests staying on your property, up to $1 million.
+Unlike the Host Protection Insurance, this program isn't a form of insurance, although it has some similarities to regular personal property coverage.

-You only have 30 days in total after the incident to complete the entire claim process.
+After an incident, you have 30 days in total to complete the entire claim process.
 First, you must try to come to a resolution with the responsible guest.
-You have 14 days after your guest's check out to contact the guest and notify Airbnb if the guest refuses to compensate you for damages.
-You must then provide documentation of the incident, including proof of ownership, as well as pictures and descriptions of the damage to Airbnb.
+You have 14 days after your guest checks out to contact the person and notify Airbnb if the guest refuses to compensate you for damages.
+You must then provide documentation to Airbnb of the incident, including proof of ownership, as well as pictures and descriptions of the damage.
 Failure to adhere to any part of this timeline could disqualify you from receiving any reimbursement.

-If you make a successful claim, you may receive compensation equal to the actual cash value of your property, meaning the item's worth minus any deductions for physical depreciation.
+If your claim is successful, you may receive compensation equal to the actual cash value of your property — meaning the item's worth minus any deductions for physical depreciation.
 Unfortunately, unlike your regular insurance, there's no way to upgrade to guaranteed replacement coverage.

-You won't be protected by Airbnb's Host Guarantee if your property suffers damage from weather-related events or if your guests injure your pet.
+You aren't protected by Airbnb's Host Guarantee if your property suffers damage from weather-related events or if your guests injure your pet.
 Any costs from mold or mildew are also excluded from this type of insurance by Airbnb.
-Your Host Guarantee also doesn't provide coverage to any special items you might own, such as jewelry, collectibles or artwork.
+Host Guarantee doesn't provide coverage of special items you might own such as jewelry, collectibles or artwork.

-Both your renters and homeowners insurance policy can cover some damages that are caused by guests to your property, including those participating in home-sharing programs like Airbnb.
-Typically, a renters insurance or homeowners insurance policy will still insure your property as long as you only rent it out occasionally.
+Either your renters and homeowners insurance policy might cover some property damage caused by guests, including those participating in home-sharing programs like Airbnb.
+Typically, a renters insurance or homeowners insurance policy still protects your property as long as you only rent it out occasionally.

-As with Airbnb's own insurance agreements, you could run into problems with your renters insurance if your lease doesn't allow you to participate in home-sharing and you have to make a claim.
-If you fail to inform your insurer that you're hosting Airbnb guests or do so against your insurer's rules, your claim will probably be denied.
+As with Airbnb's own insurance agreements, you could run into problems with your renters insurance if your lease doesn't allow you to participate in home-sharing.
+If you fail to inform your insurer that you're hosting Airbnb guests or do so against your insurer's rules, and you have to make a claim, it will probably be denied.

 Is Airbnb insurance available everywhere?

-Although Airbnb insurance is available for free to any host on the platform, states within the U.S. have their own laws regarding home-sharing providers that could determine whether you qualify for protection under both the Host Guarantee and Host Protection agreements.
+Although Airbnb insurance is available for free to any host on the platform, states within the U.S. have their own laws regarding home-sharing that could determine whether you qualify for protection under Host Guarantee or Host Protection Insurance.